Discoveries in the Judaean Desert: First publication wave

-Interim period - Controversy
+Interim controversy period

 This period marked the entrance of Eugene Ulrich.
 Important editorial work on the biblical scrolls were carried out by Ulrich, who, for a number of years, assumed special responsibility for this task.
 From 1985, and onwards, Ulrich functioned as chief editor of all the biblical texts from cave 4.

 In 1985-86 Emanuel Tov and Robert Kraft introduced computerized technology to the DJD-series.
 The forthcoming Volume 8 was prepared electronically.

 Benoit's term as Editor-in-chief ended in 1986.
 He was replaced by John Strugnell of Harvard Divinity School, who assumed the task of Editor-in-chief as of volume 8.
 Volume 8 appeared in 1990 and was titled Discoveries in the Judaean Desert, volume 8: The Greek Minor Prophets Scroll from Nah al H ever (8H evXIIgr), edited by R.A Kraft.
 The volume included the Dead Sea Scroll of the Minor Prophets; Jonah, Micah, Nahum, Habakkuk, Zephaniah, and Zecharia.
 Towards the end of his editorship Strugnell made efforts to enlarge the international team of scholars.